Pharma: Top companies build around $3.5 billion war chest for inorganic growth

 “It’s the need to keep evolving and move up the value chain, which is the primary driver of the M&A, not so much scale or making up for lack of volumes.
 In the past companies did buy for scale, but of late companies are very happy with organic growth and looking at acquisitions to add capabilities,” he added.

 In 2023, there were over 30 tie-ups, licensing agreements, partnerships and marketing collaborations in the sector.
 Mergers and acquisitions in the sector saw a 17 per cent fall in deal value and a 5 per cent fall in deal volumes, according to Deloitte.
-The share of pure pharma deals fell to 25 per cent from 56 per cent a year ago due to a gradual shift from the acquisition of full-fledged businesses by strategic players to the selective acquisition of specific drug portfolios.
+The share of pure pharma deals fell to 25 per cent from 56 per cent a year ago due to a gradual shift from acquiring full-fledged businesses by strategic players to selecting specific drug portfolios.
 The focus has shifted to boosting the core portfolio from diversification.
 A notable deal was in September when Nirma announced buying a 75 per cent stake in Glenmark Lifesciences for $680 million.

 In the first quarter of 2024, the sector saw 24 M&A deals for a total value of $456.3 million, according to GlobalData Deals Database.
-One of the biggest deals in the quarter was the merger of Suven Pharmaceuticals with Cohance Lifesciences to create a combination that will have contract drug production, specialty chemicals and API manufacturing.
+One of the biggest deals in the quarter was the merger of Suven Pharmaceuticals with Cohance Lifesciences to create a combination that will involve contract drug production, specialty chemicals, and API manufacturing.

 The pace of deals is seen hastening.
 “Now, with the kind of cash that most companies have at their disposal, they can be more aggressive.
 Buy assets rather than just look for licensing deals or tie-ups.
 As long as they have adequate cashflow, there will be more inclination to buy assets,” Nair said.

-Gupta pointed out that there was an increasing pharma interest in diversifying into adjacencies such as point-of-care diagnostics and medical devices, which leverage pharma company’s strengths in doctor, hospital, or clinician touch points.
+Gupta pointed out an increasing pharma interest in diversifying into adjacencies such as point-of-care diagnostics and medical devices, which leverage pharma company’s strengths in doctor, hospital, or clinician touch points.

 Comments